-- If you specify a sort condition in a mapping, the Data Integration Service ignores the Order By condition. - · You cannot sort columns in a Sqoop source. - You cannot read distinct rows from a Sqoop source. - When you read data from an Oracle source through Sqoop and run the mapping on the Blaze or Spark engine, Sqoop treats the owner name as case sensitive. - Sqoop uses the values that you configure in the User Name and Password fields of the JDBC connection.
+- If you specify a sort condition in a mapping, the Data Integration Service ignores the Order By condition. - · You cannot sort columns in a Sqoop source. - You cannot read distinct rows from a Sgoop source. - When you read data from an Oracle source through Sqoop and run the mapping on the Blaze or Spark engine, Sqoop treats the owner name as case sensitive. - Sqoop uses the values that you configure in the User Name and Password fields of the JDBC connection.
 If you configure the --username or --password argument in a JDBC connection or mapping, Sqoop ignores the arguments.
 If you create a password file to access a database, Sqoop ignores the password file.

-Rules and Guidelines for Sgoop Queries
+Rules and Guidelines for Sqoop Queries

-Consider the following rules and guidelines when you configure a Sqoop query in a mapping:
+Consider the following rules and guidelines when you configure a Sgoop guery in a mapping:

 - To override the default query in a mapping with an advanced query, you must define a mapping parameter with the name as CONDITIONS and set its value to \$CONDITIONS.
-You must then include \$CONDITIONS in the WHERE clause of the custom query.
-For more information about configuring the custom query, see the following Informatica Knowledge Base article: KB 564550 - If you define a custom query, you must verify that the metadata of the custom query matches the metadata of the source object.
+You must then include \$CONDITIONS in the WHERE clause of the custom query. - Ensure that you include \$CONDITIONS only after you validate the advanced query.
+After you add \$CONDITIONS, an error message appears stating that the query is not valid.
+You can ignore this message. - For more information about configuring the custom query, see the following Informatica Knowledge Base article: KB 564550 - If you define a custom query, you must verify that the metadata of the custom query matches the metadata of the source object.
 Otherwise, Sqoop might write blank values to the target. - When you enable OraOop and configure an advanced query to read data from an Oracle source through Sqoop, the mapping fails on the Spark engine.